 Jeonju - 2 Days

-Jeonju is a surprisingly off-the-beaten-track destination that I think is critical to include in your 10-day Korea itinerary.
-The small town is famous for having the largest Hanok village in Korea, and it’s a perfect place to escape the busy city life and enjoy a slower pace of life.
-You can see most of Jeonju by spending one full day here.
+Jeonju is a surprisingly off-the-beaten-track destination that I think is unmissable in a 10-day South Korea itinerary.
+The small town is famous for having the largest Hanok village in Korea, and is a perfect place to escape the busy cities and enjoy a slower pace of life.
+You can see most of Jeonju by spending one full day there.

 From Seoul, take a train in the morning to reach Jeonju by noon.